So, you've been asked to prepare a persuasive speech and you're looking for the right topic; one your audience will love.☺

 Compelling "alternative facts" I've invented to establish the humble tea cosy as a world changer, an important influencer, are:

-- The British Empire was built on tea.
+The once vast and highly influential British Empire was built on tea.
 Every important event or meeting had the taking of tea as its center-point.

 Expanding the colony?
 Let's chat over a nice cup tea about it.
 Those meetings could be very long, and tea needs to be drunk hot.
-Therefore, to minimize the distraction and distress caused by tepid or worse, cold tea, a tea cosy was placed over the teapot to keep the tea inside it warm.
-Thus allowing allowing history to be made.
+Therefore, to minimize the distraction and distress caused by tepid or worse, cold tea, a tea-cosy was placed over the teapot to keep the tea inside it warm.
+Thus, allowing history to be made.
 (Examples needed to illustrate.)

 Obviously, it needs much more development.
 However, I'm sure you get the idea.
 It's absurd, ridiculous and lots of fun!